Difference Between Autodesk and Autocad

 Key Difference Between Autodesk and Autocad

 - Although all new subscriptions to Autocad include access to the specialized toolsets outlined above, existing customers with eligible subscriptions may opt into a One Autocad subscription for the remainder of their contract.
 It will be included as part of a forthcoming update to the Architecture, Engineering, and Construction Industry Collection.
-As always, their account team is helping us to navigate this change, and provide us with the information necessary to make the best decision for our business.
+Their account team is always helping us navigate this change and provide us with the information necessary to make the best decision for our business.

 - Autodesk mainly uses it for building design, infrastructure design, construction, product design, manufacturing, factory layout, modeling and animation, visual effects and rendering.